I get it. You want to save money.

 This is why I wrote this article.
 I wanted you to be fully aware of the complications before you waste time and money trying to build your own website.

-Here are the 7 main reasons why you should avoid building your own website and pay a professional instead.
+Here are the 7 main reasons why you should avoid building your own website without any help and support.

 1. Design limitations